 Program Pregnancy Policy

 In the event that you should become pregnant or suspect that you might be pregnant, it is at your discretion to inform the Program Director and the Radiation Safety Officer.
-This information will be held in strict confidence.
+This declaration is voluntary.
 The program offers the pregnant student several options.
 Once informed of the possible hazards of radiation exposure by the Radiation Safety Officer, the student should submit a written statement that clearly indicates the option of choice.
 In addition, the student should submit any recommendations made by her personal physician regarding any physical restrictions imposed by her pregnancy.
 A pregnancy declaration form is provided.
-(See Appendix #3)
+(See Apendix #2)

-The following are the four (4) options available to the student:
+The following are the options available to the student:

 Students must meet with the Program Director for advisement following any leave of absence, prior to reinstatement.